social-dist0rtion-protocol/ctf-eth/README.md

   very helpful for debugging a transaction step by step.
 - If stuck, remove checks from the vulnerable contract to get your script passing.
 It will really accelerate your workflow.
+- Remember that the game can only be played once.
+So once you call gamble, you always have to re-deploy your contract.